 3.4.3 Zolpidem

 In the study by Blumer et al. 32 one or more TEAEs were reported in 62.5% of the zolpidem-treated group and 47.7% of the placebo-treated group.
 The TEAEs included dizziness, headache and hallucination.
 Administration was discontinued permanently because of TEAEs in 10 patients in the zolpidem group, compared with none in the placebo group.
-The main TEAEs leading to discontinuation was hallucination, which occurred in 10 of 136 patients.
+The main TEAE leading to discontinuation of zolpidem was hallucination, which occurred in 10 of 136 patients.

 3.4.4 L-theanine